Gaboso/UrsusArctos/README.md

 ## About

-Project that uses _Swing_ to construct the graphical interface and the stack structure to store student data.
+Project that uses _Swing_ to construct the graphical interface, and the stack structure to store student data.

 Project was presented in the discipline of data structure as a study on stacks.